-Finding(s) and risk(s) 1 Design Dundee Limited (page 8) Risk dimension: Governance Once the V&A museum is operational, DDL will be The remaining draft agreements should be The draft agreements are currently being responsible for running the museum and the Council will own the asset.
+1 Design Dundee Limited (page 8)

+Risk dimension: Governance

+Once the V&A museum is operational, DDL will be responsible for running the museum and the Council will own the asset.
 DDL will pay the Council a peppercorn rent for its use and the Council will make revenue contributions to DDL in respect of running costs.